Skip to main content

 1. Admin → Documents → Upload PDF/Markdown/TXT

-2. Open WebUI chunks + embeds automatically (default: nomic-embed-text via Ollama)
+2. Open WebUI chunks + embeds automatically (default: sentence-transformers all-MiniLM-L6-v2 running locally on CPU; switch to nomic-embed-text via Ollama by setting RAG_EMBEDDING_ENGINE=ollama and RAG_EMBEDDING_MODEL=nomic-embed-text)

 3. In chat, toggle the document → Open WebUI injects relevant chunks into your prompt